 Maranello's software under the microscope 🖥️

-Ferrari's simulation tool, key in the development of the SF-25, seems to not faithfully replicate the real behavior of the car.
+Ferrari's simulation tool, key in the development of the SF-25, seems not to faithfully replicate the real behavior of the car.
 Hamilton explained that the simulator's indications led him to setups that did not work on track.
-This disconnect between the virtual and the real is a recurring problem in F1, where software precision is vital for adjusting suspension settings, aerodynamics, and tire management before each weekend.
+This gap between the virtual and the real is a recurring problem in F1, where software precision is vital for adjusting suspension, aerodynamics, and tire management settings before each weekend.

 The simulator is to blame for everything 😅

-We already know that in F1, the driver is never at fault, it's always the car or, in this case, the computer.
-Hamilton, accustomed to winning with out-of-this-world simulators, now faces one that seems like a 90s console game.
-Perhaps the problem isn't the software, but that the hardware needs a tweak... or an exorcist.
+We already know that in F1, the driver is never at fault; it's always the car or, in this case, the computer.
+Hamilton, accustomed to winning with simulators from another planet, now faces one that seems like a 90s console game.
+Perhaps the problem is not the software, but that the hardware needs a tweak... or an exorcist.
 Meanwhile, Leclerc smiles and thinks: I just drive.